On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Abstract

 \section{Abstract}

 Accurate prediction of extreme weather events remains a major challenge for artificial intelligence–based weather prediction systems.
 While deterministic models such as FuXi, GraphCast, and SFNO have achieved competitive forecast skill relative to numerical weather prediction, their ability to represent uncertainty and capture extremes is still limited.
 This study investigates how state-of-the-art deterministic artificial intelligence-based models respond to initial-condition perturbations and evaluates the resulting ensembles in forecasting extremes.
-Using three perturbation strategies (Gaussian noise, Hemispheric-Centered Bred Vectors, and Huge Ensembles), we generate 50-member ensembles for two major events in August 2022: the Pakistan floods and the China heatwave.
-Ensemble skill is assessed against ERA5 and compared with IFS ENS and the probabilistic AIFSENS model using deterministic and probabilistic metrics.
-Results show that flow-dependent perturbations produce the most realistic ensemble spread and highest probabilistic skill, narrowing but not closing the performance gap with numerical weather prediction ensembles.
-Across variables, artificial intelligence-based weather models capture temperature extremes more effectively than precipitation.
-These findings demonstrate that input perturbations can extend deterministic models toward probabilistic forecasting, paving the way for approaches that combine flow-dependent perturbations with generative or latent-space uncertainty modeling for reliable artificial intelligence-driven early warning systems.
+Using four perturbation strategies (Gaussian, Perlin noise, Hemispheric Centered Bred Vectors, and Huge Ensembles), we generate 50 member ensembles for the August 2022 Pakistan floods and China heatwave, and complement these case studies with a global threshold-based evaluation.
+Ensemble skill is assessed against ERA5 and compared with IFS ENS and the AIFS ENS probabilistic model using deterministic and probabilistic metrics.
+Results show that simpler perturbations like Gaussian and Perlin noise produce similarly realistic ensemble spread and probabilistic skill as flow-based approaches like HCBV and HENS, narrowing but not closing the performance gap with numerical weather prediction ensembles, or native probabilistic models which retain the highest probabilistic skill across variables.
+Model choice is the dominant factor for ensemble performance, not perturbation method.
+Across variables, models capture temperature extremes more effectively than precipitation.
+These findings demonstrate that simple input perturbations can extend deterministic models toward probabilistic forecasting in hardware-constrained settings, supporting artificial intelligence-driven early warning systems.